ylefebvre/link-library/readme.txt

 == Changelog ==

+= 6.7.9 =
+* Fixed issues with quotes in HTML fields for custom lists
+* Fixed issue with custom text fields

 = 6.7.8 =
 * Fix for some users experiencing issues with AJAX mode.
 Extra line breaks were being output on some configurations
 * Added custom text fields and custom list fields